mwoedlinger/flowformer/README.md

 Automatic detection of blast cells in ALL data using transformers.

-Official implementation of our work: *"Automated Identification of Cell Populations in Flow Cytometry Data with Transformers"* by Matthias Wödlinger, Michael Reiter, Lisa Weijler, Margarita Maurer-Granofszky, Angela Schumich, Michael Dworzak
+Official implementation of our work: *"Automated Identification of Cell Populations in Flow Cytometry Data with Transformers"* by Matthias Wödlinger, Michael Reiter, Lisa Weijler, Margarita Maurer-Granofszky, Angela Schumich, Elisa O Sajaroff, Stefanie Groeneveld-Krentz, Jorge G Rossi, Leonid Karawajew, Richard Ratei and Michael Dworzak

 ## Installation